Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

 If your password matches, you will be brought to the Sign In confirmation page.
 You can view and copy your ZkAddress.
-Press `Start` to hide this window, however the Signer will continue running in the background listening for any transaction requests requiring zero-knowledge proof generation.
-At this point you are ready to connect to the MantaPay DApp.
+Press `Start` to hide this window.
+Signer will continue running in the background listening for any transaction requests requiring zero knowledge proof generation.
+Now you are ready to connect to the MantaPay DApp.

 <br/>